snehalsk/commonly-used/README.md

 # commonly-used
-Folder with all responsible Javascript,
+Folder with all responsible Javascript, HTML file to reu the simple program.